jcj1337/pkmn_app/README.md

 # Pokémon Price Checker

-**Motivation**: Collectr sucks.
+**Motivation**: The current go-to app is Collectr, but it has many issues.
 There is a lack of a real one and done source for card prices.
 TCGPlayer works well for modern/liquid cards, but it can be hard to accurately comp older ones.
 This app will aim to solve this problem by providing transparent, explainable market data.

 **check *documentation* folder for docs**